 Not only do you reduce weight with the motor itself but because you have no need of a gas tank, filled with heavy gasoline, you free up even more weight.

 Electric motors can be easily installed with a clamp and many modern motors have more features and functionalities compared to heavy gas-powered trolling motors.

 Most electric trolling motors today have features such as a display screen.

 This screen allows you to track and save your routes and spots, GPS, and auto-pilot systems in addition to the standard gauge that shows how much “juice” the battery has left.

 A good electric trolling motor will power your canoe for many years.

-As a general rule, every 60 lbs of thrusting power will require one 12 Volt battery.
-The more your canoe weighs, the higher voltage battery, or the more batteries, you will need.
+The more your canoe weighs, the higher voltage battery or the more batteries, you will need.

 The electric trolling motors that fit well with canoes are usually powered by 12 Volt, 24 Volt or even 36 Volt batteries.